 Self-inflicted Anger

 This is a self-injury behavior because the individual is angry with himself.
 This self-directed anger often results in hurting oneself.
-The individual tries to punish himself by inflicting wounds to one's own body or by means such as starvation with the intention of self-harm.

 Having prolonged and excessive guilt feelings is the main reason of self-inflicted anger.
 Failing to crack an interview or being unable to complete a given assignment resulting in missed opportunities leads to self-inflicted anger.